The Python Temple

 - Pythons are brought into the courtyard for blessings

 On Fridays, the temple is packed.
 Families come seeking fertility, traders request prosperity, students ask for wisdom.
-Each python that touched is believed to transmit specific blessings:
+Each python that is touched is believed to transmit specific blessings:

 - Large female python: fertility, childbirth success